Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/sync-ping.rst

   - flowID: A GUID which uniquely identifies this command invocation.
 The value for this GUID will be the same as the flowID sent to the client via ``sendcommand``.
+  - streamID: A GUID which uniquely identifies this command invocation's specific target.
+The value for this GUID will be the same as the streamID sent to the client via ``sendcommand`` (new in Firefox 79).
   - serverTime: (optional) Most recent server timestamp, as described above.

 The ``migrations`` Array